seng438-winter-2022/seng438-a5-kaitlinculligan/Assignment5-Report.md

 # Discussion on Similarity and Differences of the Two Techniques

 Both the techniques helped us understand and interpret the failure rates of data given to us in regard to the expected value.
 While Reliability growth testing helped us to envisage the entire dataset over a given time range, the Reliability Demonstration chart allowed us to only differentiate certain accepted and rejected conditions.
+Both techniques allowed us to analyse trends based on different value and datasets.
 Apart from this, RGA was dependant on failure count in contrast to RDC, which was not.

 To summarise, where reliability growth testing helped us to expand on the system's reliability by presenting us the certain intervals where the system lacks Reliability Demonstration Chart, on the other hand, was predominately used to verify the systems reliability as a whole.